larayeung/standardblog/abcusdaccountability/readme.md

 ## Disclaimer

-this document is not endorsed by the ABCUSD, and this section of the repository is merely an independently-produced handbook for ABCUSD students to protect themselves.
+This document is not endorsed by the ABCUSD.
+This section of the repository is an independently-produced handbook for ABCUSD students to protect themselves.

 ## License